Report Highlights Emerging Collective Bargaining Practices for AI in European Service Sectors

 The report begins by detailing the current state of AI and algorithmic management systems (AAMS) in the workplace.
 AI systems, defined as machine-based systems capable of making predictions, recommendations, or decisions with limited human oversight, are becoming more prevalent.
 These systems are often marketed for their ability to enhance efficiency and objectivity by reducing human subjectivity.
 However, they can also perpetuate and amplify existing disparities and biases, leading to concerns about algorithmic bias, unjust handling of employee data, and encroachments on personal privacy.

-Examples from various European countries illustrate how AI is being incorporated into collective bargaining agreements (CBAs).
-In Italy, trade unions FILCAMS-CGIL and FISASCAT-CISL reached an agreement with Partesa, a subsidiary of the Heineken Group, regarding the use of a smartphone application for monitoring drivers.
+Examples across Europe illustrate these early agreements.
+In Italy, unions FILCAMS-CGIL and FISASCAT-CISL reached an agreement with Partesa, a Heineken subsidiary, regarding a smartphone application used to monitor drivers.
 In the UK, the GMB union negotiated with Hermes to modify the company’s automated payment system to ensure drivers receive at least the minimum wage and bonuses without needing to request them retroactively.
 Similarly, in Spain, Telefonica signed a national agreement on the right to disconnect with trade unions UGT and Comisiones Obreras, and the country enacted the Riders’ Law,” requiring companies to inform workers’ representatives about the criteria and operation of algorithms affecting working conditions.

 Need Help?